Your driving record can be a mysterious thing. What exactly is on there—and how long does it stick around?

 Like so many other things in the world of insurance, car insurance rates are a bit mysterious.
 Although it may be difficult to determine how exactly an accident will affect your monthly premiums, the best defense is a good offense.
 If your driving history is less than stellar, it’s never too late to start improving it.
 If you have a longstanding history of good driving habits, keep it up!
 Whether you realize it or not, it’s saving you a bit of money every month.

-Insurify lets you compare cheap car insurance quotes from top insurance providers, no matter your driving record or financial situation.
+Insurify lets you compare auto insurance quotes from top insurance providers, no matter your driving record or financial situation.
 Insurance costs don’t have to be debilitating.
 Build your ideal policy and secure a cheaper quote today!